 Here’s an easy way to make half-square triangle blocks from two fabric squares.
 Each set of two squares will make two mirror-image triangle blocks.

-- Start by cutting two squares of the same size from two fabrics that look good together.
-I cut both of mine at once by laying both fabrics together on the cutting board.
+- Start with two squares of the same size from two fabrics that look good together.
+I cut one square from this cute cherry fabric and paired it with a white precut square.